-Most of the vegetable-based crusts that I've stumbled upon online have a LOT of cheese in them.
-Not that there's anything wrong with that, but I kind of like that this one holds together with our without the addition of cheese.
-I do have a fair amount of lactose intolerant friends, and I like knowing that I can make this for them and they will feel good enough to stay up late and have fun with me!
-(Selfish, I know.)
+Most of the vegetable-based crusts that I’ve stumbled upon online have a LOT of cheese in them.
+Not that there’s anything wrong with that, but I kind of like that this one holds together with our without the addition of cheese.
+I do have a fair amount of lactose intolerant friends, and I like knowing that I can make this for them and they won’t feel like crap.

 Most importantly though, this broccoli crust pizza is SO easy to make.
 It’s definitely easier and quicker than making a traditional pizza crust.
 It’s also really tasty to eat, and because like any pizza, you can top it however you want which makes this broccoli crust pizza a really great way to clean out your fridge.

 This bright green pizza project is a great dinner to make with kids.
 They get to help you squeeze out the broccoli water and shape the crust on the pan.
 I find it really fun, and I’m a grown up.